Coronavirus digest: UK's Health Secretary says COVID-19 could be around 'forever' | DW | 20.01.2022

 The measures include inspections of its cold-chain firms and urging residents to avoid unnecessary gatherings.

-The city of 21-million people has registered under ten local infections since January 15, a minuscule number compared with the rest of the world.
-However, officials are eager to keep the pandemic is check as the Chinese capital prepares to host the Winter Olympics in February.
+The city of 21 million people has registered under ten local infections since January 15.
+However, officials are eager to keep the pandemic in check as the Chinese capital prepares to host the Winter Olympics in February.

 The new COVID-19 case count in Mexico reached a daily record with over 60,000 infections on Wednesday, according to official numbers.